Skip to main content

 Formulas: Lists

-Written by Brian Holthouse
+Written by Tim Chung

-Updated over a week ago
+Updated over 2 years ago

 In addition to the basic data types (for example, string and integer), you may encounter more complex data structures that contain information about multiple items or multiple pieces of information about a single item.
 You may encounter Lists, Hashes, or Lists of Hashes.
 Formulas in Hive Automate are whitelisted Ruby methods, and therefore not all Ruby methods are supported.